texfaq/texfaq.github.io/FAQ-dvips-pdf.md

 It should be noted that `Adobe`
-`Reader`&nbsp;6 (released in mid-2003, and later versions) does not exhibit the ''fuzziness'' that so many of the answers below address.
+`Reader`&nbsp;6 (released in mid-2003, and later versions) does not exhibit the "fuzziness" that so many of the answers below address.
 This is of course good news: however, it will inevitably be a long time before every user in the world has this (or later) versions, so the remedies below are going to remain for some time to